Is a Breathable Crib Mattress Worth it?

 Testing of breathable crib mattresses

 Similar testing methods used by the Halo® brand breathable crib mattress, are used by other breathable crib mattress makers.
-Ultimately, these studies scientifically prove a breathable crib mattresses is much safer than a traditional or organic crib mattress.
+Ultimately, these studies scientifically prove a breathable crib mattresses is significantly safer than a traditional or organic baby mattress.

 Scientific Studies on Crib Mattresses Marketed to be Breathable